 - 7.6 Dwr Cymru Welsh Water (DCWW) are making improvements to its Waste Water Treatment Works to reduce phosphate levels from the treatment discharge.
 DCWW are on target to deliver requirements within the AMP7 assessment management planning.
 The following treatment works within the River Wye catchment have or proposed to have phosphate limits:

 - Eign, Hereford

 - Rotherwas, Hereford

 - Ross Lower Cleeve

-- Bromvard
+- Bromyard

 - Pontrilas

 - Kingstone and Madley

 - Leominster)

 - Moreton on Lugg

 - Kington

 - Weobley

 - 7.7 It is noted that Sutton St Nicholas is on mains drainage which serve the majority of the properties within the parish.
-This links to the Moreton on Lugg works indicated within para 7.6 for improvements.
+This links to the Moreton on Lugg works indicated within para 7.6 for improvements. - 7.8 The proposed Levelling Up and Regeneration Bill (LURB) will place a new statutory duty on water and sewerage companies in England to upgrade wastewater treatment works to the highest technically achievable limits by 2030.